Updated on September 2, 2021

 By moving for a Writ of Attachment Order, a plaintiff creates a judicial lien on the defendant’s property before the plaintiff secures its judgment.
 (Kemp Bros.
 Const., Inc. v.
 Titan Elec.
 Corp.
 (2007) 146 CA4th 1474, 1476.)
 Further, the plaintiff is more likely to obtain a speedy settlement because the defendant will lose access to any assets that are included in the Writ of Attachment Order.
 However, since the defendant will lose access to any money that is part of the Writ, plaintiffs should be mindful that a Writ of Attachment Order could result in the defendant declaring for bankruptcy.
 Therefore, in some circumstances, plaintiffs may be better served attaching real estate rather than monetary resources.

 We have experience successively obtaining Writ of Attachment Orders and can help you with your prejudgment remedies so that you can collect on your judgment.
+Securing your ability to collect on an eventual trade, business of professional judgment is very important.
+After all, a judgment is just a piece of paper.
+At Schorr Law, we like to think ahead and part of thinking ahead involves taking steps to make sure the eventual judgment is collectable.

 For help with your real estate claim or to see if you qualify for a free 30-minute consultation, contact us by filling out our contact form on the right hand side of this page, by emailing us at email@example.com or by calling us at (310) 954-1877.